TheLuckyman30/GardenPlanner/README.md

 ### Novice Gardeners

 Casual or beginner gardeners who may not know how to read seed packets or understand planting schedules.
-Verdantly helps them learn the basics, including:
+GardenPlotPlanner helps them learn the basics, including:

 * Planting seasons
 * Watering schedules